swy00/ResolvedFCCExercises/README.md

 # ResolvedFCCExercises
-Keeping track of all things learned in the FreeCodeCamp JavaScript course
+Keeping track of all things learned in the FreeCodeCamp "JavaScript Algorithms and Data Structures" course